-CURRENT LAW AND BILL ANALYSIS: Senate Bill 411 would make the following changes to motor vehicle laws related to motor vehicle dealers and the titling of motor vehicles:
+CURRENT LAW AND BILL ANALYSIS: Sections 1 through 5 of S.L.
+2018-42 make the following changes to motor vehicle laws related to motor vehicle dealers and the titling of motor vehicles:

 Section 1.
 In 2013, the General Assembly passed legislation requiring the Division of Motor Vehicles to implement a Statewide electronic lien system to process the notification and release of security interests and certificate of title data.
 Under G.S.
 20-58.4A(i), all individuals and lienholders normally engaged in the business of financing motor vehicles and who conduct at least five transactions a year were required to use the system by July 1, 2015.
-The mandatory participation date was subsequently delayed to July 1, 2016, but it is still limited to those who are normally engaged in the business of financing motor vehicles and conduct at least five transactions a year.
+The mandatory participation date was subsequently delayed to July 1, 2016, but was still limited to those normally engaged in the business of financing motor vehicles who conduct at least five transactions a year.

-Section 1 would make mandatory participation in the electronic lien system applicable to all individuals and lienholders who conduct at least five transactions a year, regardless of whether they are normally engaged in the practice of financing motor vehicles.
+Section 1 makes participation in the electronic lien system mandatory and applicable to all individuals and lienholders who conduct at least five transactions a year, regardless of whether they are normally engaged in the practice of financing motor vehicles.

 Section 2.
 Under current law, a person generally must have a certificate of title for a motor vehicle in order to transfer it.
 G.S.
-20-52.1(d) and 20-72(b) allow a motor vehicle dealer to transfer a title to another when a certificate of title or statement of origin is not available by providing a sworn statement to the
+20-52.1(d) and 20-72(b) allow a motor vehicle dealer to transfer a title to another when a certificate of title or statement of origin is not available by providing a sworn statement to the Division that all prior perfected liens have been paid and that the dealer is unable to obtain the certificate of title or statement of origin.
+It is a Class H felony to file a false sworn certification.